Learning neutrino effects in Cosmology with Convolutional Neural Networks: Results

 The most widely used statistic in cosmology to extract information from cosmological observations is the 2-point correlation function $\xi(r)$, which is defined as the excess probability, compared with a random distribution of galaxies, of finding a pair of galaxies at a given separation.
 The Fourier transform of the 2-point correlation function is the power spectrum, $P(k)$:

-\be \ee where $k$ is wavenumber of a fluctuation, that is related to the wavelength $\lambda$ by $k = 2\pi/\lambda$.
-The power spectrum is the quantity predicted directly by theories for the formation of large-scale structure, and in the case of a Gaussian density field, it provides a complete statistical description of its fluctuations.
+\be \ee where $k$ is wavenumber of a fluctuation, that is related to the wavelength $\lambda$ by $k = 2\pi/\lambda$, and $\delta(\vec{r})$ is the overdensity at position $\vec{r}$ defined as $\delta=\rho/\bar{\rho}-1$ with $\bar{\rho}$ denoting the mean density.~\footnote{In equation~\ref{eq:1}, we make the assumption that the density field is statistically homogeneous and isotropic.
+This implies that the correlation function, $\xi(\vec{r})=\xi(r)$, is a function only of the scalar separation $r = |\vec{r}-\vec{r}'|$ of the points $\vec{r}$ and $\vec{r}'$, not of their overall location or orientation.} The power spectrum is the quantity predicted directly by theories for the formation of large-scale structure, and in the case of a Gaussian density field, it provides a complete statistical description of its fluctuations.

-In order to quantify the performance of our model against the target, we compute the transfer function $T(k)$, defined as the square root of the ratio of the two power spectra: \be T(k)=\sqrt{\frac{P_{\rm pred}(k)}{P_{\rm target}(k)}}~, \\ \ee where $P_{\rm pred}(k)$ and $P_{\rm target}(k)$ are the power spectra of the density field predicted by the U-Net model and the target, respectively.
+In order to quantify the performance of our model against the target, we compute the transfer function $T(k)$, defined as the square root of the ratio of the two power spectra: \be T(k)=\sqrt{\frac{P_{\rm pred}(k)}{P_{\rm target}(k)}}~, \\ \ee where $P_{\rm pred}(k)$ and $P_{\rm target}(k)$ are the power spectra of the density field predicted by the \DM~~ and the target, respectively.

 Figure~\ref{fig:Pk} shows the average power spectrum and the transfer function of the density field over ten simulations.
 The red and black lines on the top panel correspond to the power spectrum of N-body simulations without and with massive neutrinos.
 We note that massive neutrinos induce a suppression of the power spectrum at small scales (larger $k$).
 This is the most significant effect of neutrino masses on the several cosmological observables.
 Neutrinos, being hot thermal relics, possess large velocity dispersion.
 Consequently, the non-relativistic neutrino overdensities will only cluster at wavelengths larger than their free streaming wavenumber, reducing the growth of cold dark matter fluctuations on small scales.